 On March 23, 2020, we announced that we suspended our Dividend Reinvestment and Common Stock Purchase Plan.
-For the three months ended March 31, 2020 and 2019, we issued approximately 90 thousand and 0.9 million, respectively, shares of our common stock at an average price of \$41.80 per share and \$36.19 per share, respectively, through our Dividend Reinvestment and Common Stock Purchase Plan for gross proceeds of approximately \$3.7 million and \$32.3 million, respectively.
+For the three months ended June 30, 2020, no shares were issued under our Dividend Reinvestment and Common Stock Purchase Plan.
+For the three months ended June 30, 2019, we issued approximately 0.6 million shares of our common stock at an average price of \$37.02 per share through our Dividend Reinvestment and Common Stock Purchase Plan for gross proceeds of approximately \$21.8 million.
+For the six months ended June 30, 2020 and 2019, we issued approximately 90 thousand and 1.5 million.
+For the six months ended June 30, 2020 and 2019, we issued approximately 90 thousand and 1.5 million, respectively, shares of our common stock at an average price of \$41.80 per share and \$36.52 per share, respectively, through our Dividend Reinvestment and Common Stock Purchase Plan for gross proceeds of approximately \$3.7 million and \$54.1 million, respectively.